shaxzod5625/shaxzod5625/README.md

 ### Hi there <img src="https://github.com/blackcater/blackcater/raw/main/images/Hi.gif" width="26" height="26"/>!
 I'm Shaxzod

-- 🔭 I’m currently working on freelance and my at [sombra.uz](https://sombra.uz/)
+- 🔭 I’m currently working on freelance and at [sombra.uz](https://sombra.uz/)
 - 🎓 I’m currently studying at AKFA university
 - ✉️ You can shoot me an email at shaxzodzor007@gmail.com!
 I'll try to respond as soon as I can.